 When you click OK, it will prompt you to name the shapefile.
 Once you assign it a name, it automatically goes into your layer list.

 Keep in mind there are other GIS formats for storing data.
-For example, you can use a geopackage (GPKG), which is a SQLite database file.
+For example, you can use a Geopackage (GPKG), which is an SQLite database file.

 Next, you can add vertices by using the “add point” or “vertex tool”.
 By clicking on the map canvas, this adds vertices to geometry.